microsoft/FactoryOrchestrator/docs/docs/service-configuration.md

 - The [IsNetworkAccessEnabled](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-IsNetworkAccessEnabled%28%29/) API.

 ### Firewall configuration
-Depending on the configuration of OS you are running the Factory Orchestrator service on, you may need to configure the firewall to allow Factory Orchestrator service to communicate over your locl network.
+Depending on the configuration of the OS you are using, you may need to configure the firewall to allow the Factory Orchestrator service to communicate over your locl network.

 On Windows, run the following command from an Administrator PowerShell window: